MicrosoftDocs/azure-docs/articles/azure-arc/kubernetes/use-gitops-connected-cluster.md

 keywords: "GitOps, Kubernetes, K8s, Azure, Arc, Azure Kubernetes Service, AKS, containers"
 ---

-# Deploy configurations using GitOps on Arc enabled Kubernetes cluster (Preview)
+# Deploy configurations using GitOps on an Arc enabled Kubernetes cluster (Preview)

 This article demonstrates applying configurations on an Azure Arc enabled Kubernetes cluster.
 A conceptual overview of the same can be found [here](./conceptual-configurations.md).